The Note on the Church Door

 By James Langton · Updated May 2026

 In December 1943, as the last families of Tyneham locked their doors and walked away from the village for what they believed would be the final time before Christmas, someone pinned a handwritten note to the door of St Mary's Church.
 Nobody recorded who wrote it.
-It was signed simply, on behalf of everyone who had just lost their homes, by the women and children of Tyneham.
+The note was signed by W.H.
+Bond, on behalf of the families of Tyneham village.

 The note read: